treasure-data/omnibus-td-agent/README.md

 $ vagrant up PLATFORM
 ```

-The complete list of valid platform names can be viewed with the
-`vagrant status` command.
+The complete list of valid platform names can be viewed with the `vagrant status` command.

+### NOTE

+Vagrant syncs current directory in each platform.
+Downloaded gems are also installed automatically.

+And you should not use `rbenv local` in project root because Ruby environment is built on top of rbenv in Vagrant.
+So if you set different Ruby verion in `.ruby-version`, running ruby code will fail during pacakging process.